September TBD, 2023

-Webelos Woods is a camp out designed to introduce 4th and 5th grade Webelos to the many outdoor adventures of Boy Scouting.
-This awesome weekend event includes patrol-method camping and Scout activities.
+Webelos Woods is a campout designed to introduce 4th and 5th grade Webelos Scouts to the many outdoor adventures of Scouting.
+This awesome weekend event includes patrol-method camping and Scouting activities.

-- Work with Boy Scout troops in a number of skills, activities and games.
+- Work with troops in a number of skills, activities, and games.

-- Experience a Boy Scout campfire program and Scout’s Own Service (non-denominational)
+- Experience a campfire program and interfaith worship service

-- Have fun and get a taste of Boy Scout camping.
+- Have fun and get a taste of camping with troops.

 - Additional adults: $5.00